 Every leader can help their team, and you should lead by example.
-In our team, I’m usually the one doing the content copy-pasting, the boring bug fixes and so on … My team respects the fact that I take over this work up to a point when I’m having a busy deadline that they themselves come to ask me if they can help me with any of my boring work.
+In our team, I’m usually the one doing the content copy-pasting, the boring bug fixes and so on … My team respects the fact that I take over this work up to a point when I have a pressing deadline that they themselves come to ask me if they can help me with any of my boring work.

 Always take the blame, never take the credit

 In my second job, I was lucky enough to join Geert's team.
 He was the leader of our development team and he had a pretty unorthodox way of managing his team.
 Later on, I came to understand why he did what he did and how much I owed him for teaching me and the rest of the team.

 He was always encouraging us and came up with the brightest ideas even though he didn’t have any technical skills.
 He was always the nice guy who stood by the team and helped us whenever possible, even with the boring work.

 The strange part happened the second someone came to complain about our work or what we did wrong.
 He turned into some sort of fierce animal trying to protect his children.
 For every mistake that was put on us (rightfully or not), he took the blame.
 It felt as if we had a big protection barrier.